rodneyshupe/Cookbook/Recipes/Entrees/Beef/SteakAndGuinnessPie.rst

 Directions
 ----------

-1. Preheat oven to 400 degrees.
+1. Preheat oven to 400F.
 2. Put stew into a baking dish.
 Roll out the puff pastry to fit the dish, and place on the top, crimp or seal around the edges, then use a knife to make 4 or 5 vent holes
 3. Place in oven and bake approximately 30-40 minutes or until top is